How Tariff Deadlines Moved the Options Market: August 2025 Analysis

 Agricultural Exports-4.9%HighBear Put SpreadsCost pressure

-Critical Timeline and Key Dates
+Timeline and Key Dates: How 2025 Unfolded

 Scenario: Learning from April's timeline

-April 2: Announcement → April 4: Peak fear → April 9: Relief rally.
-This 7-day window saw the most dramatic options activity
+April 2: Announcement, April 4: Peak fear, April 9: Relief rally.
+This 7-day window saw the most dramatic options activity.

 Options Expiration Considerations

-Scenario: Choosing the right expiration dates
+Scenario: Understanding expiration dates

 Weekly options offer precision but higher decay.
 Monthly options provide cushion for timing errors.
-Consider expiration dynamics
+Consider expiration dynamics.

 Frequently Asked Questions